nuket/ile/README.md

 ![Countdown timer overlay.](https://raw.github.com/nuket/ile/master/what-it-does.png)

+The plugin will currently wait between 5 and 60 seconds before clicking the Like button, this is what the red overlay text in the image will indicate, while also counting the seconds down.

 The purpose of this plugin is to generate noise, possibly making it more difficult to separate the things we do Like from the things we don't.
 After all, if you Like everything, then really you don't Like anything.
-As a representation of our interests, Like becomes even more meaningless.
+As a representation of one's interests, Like becomes even more meaningless.

 At the moment, the plugin seeks out and clicks Like buttons created using the IFRAME method of embedding them in a page, as described in the Facebook developer documentation here: http://developers.facebook.com/docs/reference/plugins/like/